Is your grief changing?

 If any of this is sounding familiar, it’s time to get some professional help.
 The most effective treatment for trauma is to talk about what happened, and it’s been rather well documented that the sooner that happens the better.

-I’m seeing an awful lot of people showing up on my Facebook page who have been traumatized by a death or the circumstances surrounding it.
+It is not unusual to have people showing up in grief groups who have been traumatized by a death or the circumstances surrounding it.
 They’re calling it grief when in fact it’s trauma, and they are still feeling the horrific impact years…10, 15, 20 years…later.